mohi7solanki/dj-snake/README.rst

 Using ``djloaddata`` to install fixture ensures that no existing rows will be touched and all the objects will only be inserted while preserving all the relations between model objects.

-Note: Currently ``djloaddata`` does not support circular or self-references but it will be added in the upcoming release.

 Requirements
 ============